 = note: required for the cast to the object type `dyn Draw`

-This error lets us know that either we’re passing something to Screen we didn’t mean to pass and so should pass a different type or we should implement Draw on String so that Screen is able to call draw on it.
+This error lets us know that either we’re passing something to Screen that we didn’t mean to pass and so should pass a different type, or we should implement Draw on String so that Screen is able to call draw on it.

 Trait Objects Perform Dynamic Dispatch

-Recall in the “Performance of Code Using Generics” section in Chapter 10 our discussion on the monomorphization process performed by the compiler when we use trait bounds on generics: the compiler generates nongeneric implementations of functions and methods for each concrete type that we use in place of a generic type parameter.
+Recall in “Performance of Code Using Generics” on page XX our discussion on the monomorphization process performed by the compiler when we use trait bounds on generics: the compiler generates nongeneric implementations of functions and methods for each concrete type that we use in place of a generic type parameter.
 The code that results from monomorphization is doing static dispatch, which is when the compiler knows what method you’re calling at compile time.
 This is opposed to dynamic dispatch, which is when the compiler can’t tell at compile time which method you’re calling.
 In dynamic dispatch cases, the compiler emits code that at runtime will figure out which method to call.

 When we use trait objects, Rust must use dynamic dispatch.
 The compiler doesn’t know all the types that might be used with the code that’s using trait objects, so it doesn’t know which method implemented on which type to call.
 Instead, at runtime, Rust uses the pointers inside the trait object to know which method to call.
 This lookup incurs a runtime cost that doesn’t occur with static dispatch.
 Dynamic dispatch also prevents the compiler from choosing to inline a method’s code, which in turn prevents some optimizations.
 However, we did get extra flexibility in the code that we wrote in Listing 17-5 and were able to support in Listing 17-9, so it’s a trade-off to consider.